Join our network of problem solvers!

 Application Process and Program Participation

-- Complete interviews & background checks
+- Complete background checks.

-- Go through program training and onboarding
+- Go through program training and orientation.

 The Junior Academy is completely free for participating students thanks to the generosity of our sponsors!
 Read about how STEM Challenges are valuable for mentors as well as for students.